Carlomus/ParameterScan/README.txt

 ########How the various files work########

-On mechanics of code will only talk about doublet but triplet is identical
+Code will only talk about doublet but triplet is identical

 GenerateGeneralScanFiles.py takes as input ====>